MicrosoftDocs/power-platform/power-platform/admin/use-service-admin-role-manage-tenant.md

 ---
 # Use the service admin role to manage your tenant

-To help you administer model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, you can assign users to manage model-driven apps in Dynamics 365 at the tenant level without having to assign the more powerful [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] global admin privileges.
+To help you administer model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Dynamics 365 Customer Service, you can assign users to manage model-driven apps in Dynamics 365 at the tenant level without having to assign the more powerful [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] global admin privileges.

  Users with the service admin role can: